Topic 1: Prohibition in the Media

-Prohibition and its repeal was a much more complex era of American history than has been typically understood.
+Prohibition and its repeal was a far more complex era of American history than has been typically understood.
 The support for and against Prohibition was created by a mix of social, economic, and political factors surrounding the use of alcohol.
-Some considered alcohol as a threat to traditional values, while others considered it just another commodity.
+Some considered alcohol as a threat to traditional values, while others considered it just another commodity to be managed by businesses and consumers.

 Individuals and groups (known as Wets and Drys) on each side of the issue used the media of the day (radio, newspapers, music) to influence public policy.
 But what media messages would people have created if they had access to modern-day social media?